 How a Modular Skid Fabricator Saves Time, Minimizes Disruption and Reduces Costs

-While there are some size limits to modular skids for shipping, large complex systems can still benefit from modular process design.
-Multi-skid units can be built to work together, creating a full process system in self-contained parts.
+While there may be some size limits to modular skids for shipping, large complex systems can still benefit from modular process design.
+Multi-skid units can be built to work together in a modular system design, creating a full process system in self-contained parts.
 This ultimately leads to better quality and faster completion times.

 One of the main benefits of process system modularization is a shorter overall project timeline.
 This is achieved by allowing site civil and facilities construction to happen at your facility, while process systems are built into skids offsite at the process skid fabrication facility.
 An additional advantage to this offsite skid construction is that usually, this means process systems are built indoors, under ideal plant conditions in your skid fabricator’s plant.

 Fastest Time to Market

 - Modular construction occurs in parallel with site civil and facilities work in-plant

 - Weather delays are eliminated during build as modules are completed inside the skid fabrication plant

 - Start-up time is minimized since modules are shipped by your skid fabricator fully assembled and tested.

 - Modular design build is faster, leading to less labor and material costs